top of page

 curator: Branko Franceschi

-In recent years, the Town of Omis became a nation al phenomenon tor two reasons: kilometers long traffic jams that cause transportation gridlock in the heart of the tourist season and the famous tunnel that leads to nowhere, specifically the hole, worth 280 million kuna, in the mountain range directly above the canyon of the River Cetina.
-The tunnel allegedly represents only a segment of the future bypass that is supposed to alleviate traffic congestion in Omiš and unblock the flow of traffic on the Adriatic coastal road.
-However, what if traffic jams are actually designed only to justify the construction of the "Tunnel to nowhere" to the public?
-And what if the tunnel does not lead to nowhere but to the end of the world?
+In recent years, the town of Omis has gained national attention for two reasons: the kilometers-long traffic jams that cause transportation gridlock during the peak tourist season and the famous tunnel that leads to nowhere, known as the hole, worth 280 million kuna, situated in the mountain range directly above the canyon of the River Cetina.
+The tunnel is purportedly just a section of the future bypass intended to alleviate traffic congestion in Omis and improve the flow of traffic on the Adriatic coastal road.
+However, what if the traffic jams are actually engineered solely to justify the construction of the 'Tunnel to nowhere' to the public?
+And what if the tunnel doesn't actually lead to nowhere but to the end of the world?

-For years in the 1950s, unusual machine sounds were allegedly heard coming from Dinara mountain range in Omis.
-In those years, at the height of the Cold War, an Operational Command Centre VPO (Object182 in Žrnovnica) was built only eighteen kilometers from Omiš, where an entire Yugoslav Command VPO could be transported within 20 minutes in case of an imminent threat of war, Information from radar and reconnaissance stations were coming into the object and they monitored the overall situation in the zone of responsibility of the military naval region, both at sea and in the air.
-It was therefore not surprising that urban legend claimed the Yugoslav Party was building a self-sufficient city in the Omis mountain range where Comrade Tito would move in case of an atomic war, together with the Central Committee secretaries and generals.
-This location was allegedly selected because of geographic Convenience of the area which also made possible the construction of the potentially most powerful hydroelectric power plant, HE Zakučac in Omis.
-I his power plant was primarily envisioned to supply that underground object, as well as to activate the giant Tesla oscillator that was situated at its center.
+In the 1950s, there were reports of unusual machine sounds emanating from the Dinara mountain range in Omis.
+During that time, in the midst of the Cold War, an Operational Command Center VPO (Object182 in Žrnovnica) was built only eighteen kilometers away from Omis.
+This facility could accommodate the entire Yugoslav Command VPO and be operational within 20 minutes in case of an imminent war threat.
+The center received information from radar and reconnaissance stations, monitoring the overall situation in the military naval region, both at sea and in the air.
+Consequently, it was not surprising that an urban legend emerged, suggesting that the Yugoslav Party was constructing a self-sufficient city within the Omis mountain range, where Comrade Tito, along with the Central Committee secretaries and generals, would seek refuge in the event of an atomic war.
+The location was allegedly chosen due to the geographical convenience of the area, which also facilitated the construction of the potentially most powerful hydroelectric power plant, HE Zakučac in Omis.
+This power plant was primarily intended to supply the underground facility and activate the giant Tesla oscillator located at its center.

-The construction project was initiated several months after the ship "Srbija" arrived to Yugoslavia in 1951, bringing crates of Tesla’s packed and sealed property from America.
-I he crates were turned over to the Belgrade municipality of Zvezdara where they were supposedly forgotten until the opening of the Nikola Tesla Museum.
+The construction project commenced several months after the arrival of the ship 'Srbija' to Yugoslavia in 1951.
+It transported crates containing Tesla's packed and sealed property from America.
+These crates were handed over to the Belgrade municipality of Zvezdara, where they were supposedly forgotten until the opening of the Nikola Tesla Museum.

-Buildings started to sway, windows were shaking, and crowds of people escaped to the street in extreme panic.
-Tesla produced an earthquake having chanced upon the resonance of the building and the sandy soil with the assistance of a small table oscillator.
-He claimed that an oscillator that is strong-enough could split the Earth in halt-like a boy splitting an apple.
-However, since this was just another in a series Ff insane statements by Tesla, it did not provoke too much interest from American intelligence services and the design of the giant oscillator, encrypted in personal letters found its home in the Zvezdara warehouse.
+In 1898, while Nikola Tesla was developing the electro-mechanical oscillator, he noticed that the vibrations were spreading throughout Manhattan in all directions through the steel structure.
+Buildings began to sway, windows shook, and crowds of people panicked, fleeing to the streets.
+Tesla had unintentionally caused an earthquake by discovering the resonance between the building and the sandy soil, with the assistance of a small table oscillator.
+He claimed that a strong enough oscillator could split the Earth in half, like a boy splitting an apple.
+However, since this was just another of Tesla's seemingly outrageous statements, it didn't garner much interest from American intelligence services, and the design of the giant oscillator, encrypted in personal letters, found its home in the Zvezdara warehouse.

 foto: Robert Matić